 Hello, I’m Mark A Young.
 The DOXART site contains some of my paintings, drawings, and sketches from the early 70s to the present.
 I’ve chosen some of my favorite pieces from several different phases and arranged them in loose chronological order.

 The work presented on DOXART connects me to significant periods of personal life, or to various inspirational experiences.
 Looking at them collectively, I see the landmarks of my artistic development and get a sense of my artistic direction.

 Drawing from a live model is one of the great artistic challenges and a truly invaluable experience.
 The infinite and constantly changing anatomical forms provide an excellent way to develop visual skill.
 While the majority of my artistic efforts were spent with my graphics business, Young At ART, live drawing has kept me in the world of finer and more challenging explorations.

-I believe art is subjective to a certain extent.
-However, I do not subscribe to the notion that “there is no bad art”.
-The art that I appreciate most tells me that the artist knows who they are and also knows what they’re doing on a technical level.
-For me, creating a convincing image involves the effective use of the elements of art along with good design principles.
-At the same time, I can appreciate the freshness of paint splattered on canvas.
-My search for the truth in art has taken me in a number of directions.
+I’m currently transitioning into a more serious painter.
+My path has taken far longer than some, but I have remained true to the form and have never considered myself “there”.
+Most likely I never will.
+I also believe art is subjective to a certain extent.
+However, I don’t subscribe to the notion that there is no bad art.
+For me, the best art immediately tells me the artist knows who they are and what they’re doing, on a technical level: I believe that creating a convincing image involves the effective use of artistic elements coupled with solid design principles.
+However, I can also very much appreciate the freshness of paint splattered on a canvas.